MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-report-builder-power-bi.md

 - [Install Power BI Report Builder from the Microsoft Download Center](https://aka.ms/pbireportbuilder)
 - [Tutorial: Create a paginated report](paginated-reports-quickstart-aw.md)
 - [Sample Power BI paginated reports](paginated-reports-samples.md)
-- Looking for information about Report Builder for Power BI Report Server or SQL Server Reporting Services?
-See [Install Report Builder - Power BI Report Server](../report-server/install-report-builder.md) instead.
+- Looking for information about Microsoft Report Builder for Power BI Report Server and SQL Server Reporting Services?
+See [Install Microsoft Report Builder - Power BI Report Server](../report-server/install-report-builder.md) instead.

 Paginated reports often have many pages.
 For example, this report has 563 pages.
 Each page is laid out exactly, with one page per invoice, and repeating headers and footers.